openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/05-build-app.md

 ## Congratulations!

 You've now built a Java application as an executable JAR.
-Quarkus also supports building to _native_ images providing even greater startup speed and memory effeciency which we'll explore later.

-Now let's give our app superpowers by deploying to OpenShift as a Linux container image.
+Quarkus also supports building to _native_ images providing even greater startup speed and memory effeciency.
+Now let's give our app native powers by creating a Quarkus native app.